-The Alentejo situated in the south-central part of Portugal, is the largest region of the country and is full of historical, architectural and cultural heritage.
-The Alentejo is sun, it's sea, it's beach, it's unspoiled nature, it's fields of olive trees, wheat and sunflowers, it's peace, it's charm, it's history, it's culture, it's gastronomy, it's wine...The region's plains have a rich Roman and Moorish heritage.
+Alentejo is situated in the south-central part of Portugal, the country's largest region, and is full of historical, architectural, and cultural heritage.
+Alentejo is the sun, sea, and beach.
+It's unspoiled nature; it's fields of olive trees, wheat, and sunflowers.
+It's peace; it's a charm, it's history, it's culture, it's gastronomy, it's the wine.
+The region's plains have a diverse Roman and Moorish heritage.
 Unique attractions include majestic castles and elaborate religious architecture as well as pre-historic remains.
 The adorable white houses with yellow or blue stripes and windmills characterize the entire Alentejo.
 Charming white villages suddenly emerge from the somewhat desolate landscape.
-You can find them in villages and cities like Évora, Estremoz, Beja, Serpa and Mértola.
+You can find them in towns and cities like Évora, Estremoz, Beja, Serpa, and Mértola.